leotgo/wakaman/README.md

 ## Description

 This is a modern implementation of 80's arcade classic Pac-Man done in Unity.
-It contains some interesting (although messy) code architecture decisions.
+It contains some interesting code architecture decisions, such as the usage of the Unity built-in state machine for implementing the AI and an event system for Audio, UI and Game State control.

-The AI is based on the original game AI (described [here](https://gameinternals.com/post/2072558330/understanding-pac-man-ghost-behavior)), although with a more sophisticated ghost pathing.
+The AI is based on the original game AI (described [here](https://gameinternals.com/post/2072558330/understanding-pac-man-ghost-behavior)) with ghost pathing enhancements.

 ## Key features
 - Animator-based State Machine for the AI;